sfourakis/SovDebtWelfare/README.md

 6. the mass in default under the stationary joint distribution of income, debt, and default;
 7. the average value of a'/(y+m) conditional on repayment under the joint distribution of income, debt, and default.

-Comments in files 2-5 are sparse, may be inaccurate/obsolete, and are subject to change.